empathy-mp3/ENDLESS-TOWERS/PASTE.md

 ---

-# the first run has begun
+# the  run has begun

-room: (room link)
+room:

-the walls are shifting...

 search `endlesstowerstart` to find all the start run messages!